COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 We understand that you may have questions about how coronavirus impacts your child, especially if your child is immunosuppressed due to current treatments.

+Take a look at important information about COVID-19 testing for our immunosuppressed patients (PDF).
 In addition to the restrictions put in place by the current hospital visitation policy, the Center for Cancer and Blood Disorders has put stronger measures in place to protect our immunosuppressed patients (PDF), who may be more susceptible to COVID-19.
 If we all, including you and your family, adhere to the infection control procedures put in place, the risk to our patient population will be smaller.
 Thank you for partnering with us to keep our patients safe.

 Since COVID-19 is transmitted mostly by droplets and contact with contaminated objects, universal precautions apply: